Xiaokang2022/tkintertools-docs/3.0/documents/core/virtual.md

     command: collections.abc.Callable[[str, bool], typing.Any],
 ) -> None: ...
 ```
-Unbind an extra function to the widget on update
+Unbind an extra function to the widget on update.

 * `command`: the extra function that is bound